-The following year of 2018 saw a further progress report that identified two key areas within Standard 3 that conditions were subsequently placed on; formalizing curriculum reviews into an overall review plan and timetable and preparing a curriculum map for all years that includes objectives.
-It is noted that praise was given in relation to the progress made on student spaces, as previous reports had noted a distinct lack of such facilities.
+The School's 2018 progress report identified two key areas within Standard 3 that conditions were subsequently placed on: formalising curriculum reviews into an overall review plan and timetable, and preparing a curriculum map for all years that includes objectives.
+In their review of the report, the Committee commended the progress made on student spaces, as previous reports had noted a distinct lack of such facilities.

-In 2019 a committee determined that the changes proposed by the School of their intent to transition to a MD did not constitute as a material change and that this could therefore be introduced within the next accreditation cycle in 2022.
+In 2019, the Medical School Accreditation Committee determined that the changes proposed by the School of their intent to transition to a MD did not constitute as a material change and that this could therefore be introduced within the next accreditation cycle in 2022.
 A further student report from 2019 again touched upon similar positive experiences that had been previously highlighted in student reports.
-It went on to discuss how they believe that a number of standards were, however, not being met.
-There was a large discussion in relation to the lack of student support services and that students themselves felt that there was an absence with mental health support from staff members.
-The report also details concerns around bullying and sexual harassment stating that there is a distinct lack of concern regarding the welfare of students and an inadequate process in place for incident reporting.
-It highlights further concerns relating to the lack of safe spaces for Indigenous students on the medical program.
+It went on to discuss how they believe that a number of standards, particularly related to student wellbeing, were not being met.